raulshma/manlab/INSTALLATION.md

 - Detect OS/architecture (RID)
 - Download the staged Native AOT agent binary from the ManLab Server’s Binary API
 - Configure `MANLAB_SERVER_URL` (SignalR hub) and optional `MANLAB_AUTH_TOKEN`
+- Persist the hub URL + auth token into the installed agent's `appsettings.json` so the agent can authorize after reboot/restart
 - Register the agent to run automatically at boot (systemd on Linux, Task Scheduler on Windows)

 ## Prerequisites